realpython/python-guide/docs/scenarios/json.rst

 JSON
 ===========

-The `json <https://docs.python.org/2/library/json.html>`_ library can read JSON strings into a Python dictionary or array.
-It can also serialize Python dictionaries or arrays into JSON strings.
+The `json <https://docs.python.org/2/library/json.html>`_ library can read JSON strings into a Python dictionary or list.
+It can also serialize Python dictionaries or lists into JSON strings.

-* There are six basic types in JSON: objects, arrays, numbers, strings, booleans, and null.
+* There are six basic types in JSON: objects, lists, numbers, strings, booleans, and null.
 * The root element of JSON representation is an object, signified by ``{ ... }``.
 JSON objects are analogous to Python dictionaries: they have keys which correspond to values.
 * JSON does not use single quotes.
 JSON exclusively uses double quotes.
 Using single quotes in the place of double quotes is invalid JSON syntax.